JooyoungLeeETRI/SCR/README.md

 python main.py --is_train True --input_dataset [INPUT_DATASET_PATH]
 ~~~

-INPUT_DATASET_PATH indicates the path of the directory that contains the 256x256-sized patches of the trainset images.
+INPUT_DATASET_PATH indicates the path of directory that contains the 256x256-sized patches of the trainset images.

 ## Test
 * For the base compression model